Caregivers: If Youre Feeling Overwhelmed, HALT

 Overwhelmed?
 Here’s What to Do Next

-If you’re a caregiver and often feel hungry, angry, lonely and/or tired, Stephanie says, “We need to back up.”
+If you’re a caregiver and often feel hungry, angry, lonely and/or tired, Stephanie offers two simple words: Back up.

 It’s Stephanie’s job to find resources to help caregivers.
-That could mean finding anything from private-duty caregivers who can come into the home, to a new home for the patient in a professional care facility.
+That could mean finding anything from private-duty caregivers who can provide in-home care to a new home for the patient in a professional care facility.
 Each situation is unique, based on the needs of the patient and family.

 “What are some things you’re willing to let go of, willing to let other people do?”
 That’s a question Stephanie asks caregivers who are feeling overwhelmed.

-It could be as simple as providing one good meal a day for the caregiver.
-It could be scheduling outside help to give the caregiver a break and some time away.
+It could be as simple as providing one good meal a day for yourself or scheduling outside help to give yourself a break and some time away.

 Stephanie recalls the woman who was taking care of her seriously ill mother.
 “She was at her wit’s end.
 But I was able to facilitate getting her a manicure, a pedicure and a massage.
 That’s what she said she needed—someone to love on her for a little bit, because she was giving everything she could to love on her mother,” Stephanie says.